altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 You need more...
 Much more,"
 *He sat up.*
-"R::Come on, We’re getting you more food."
+"R::Come on, We're getting you more food."
 *She got up and matched his pace.*
 "R::So...
 Another dream?"
 *Martha nodded.*
 "M::I remember more of it now.
-I think they, I don’t know, pulled me out of mine and into theirs.
+I think they, I don't know, pulled me out of mine and into theirs.
 Captain Alacira was her name"
 *Rossin hesitated every so slightly in his step*
 ~He regained his composure a moment later~
 "R::Ah...
 Her.
-I - my author hasn’t heard from the likes of her since, well...
+I - my author hasn't heard from the likes of her since, well...
 Before you were born.
 About 40 years now"
 "M::Wait...